twilson63/permaweb-cookbook/docs/src/guides/deploying-psts.md

 - **The Contract** (the actual logic behind the token)
 - **Initial State** (some settings or configuration we want our token to have)

-**Installing Smartweave**
+In this guide we will create both.

+**Setting Up a Local Environment**

+Run `npm install arweave arlocal warp-contracts`.

-Install the **`smartweave`** node package from Arweave, which will provide functions to create and deploy a PST.
+This will provide functions to create and deploy a PST.

-Open up a command prompt (you may need to run it as administrator if you're using PowerShell), and enter the following command:

-**`npm install -g smartweave`**

-This will install SmartWeave globally on your system so you can use the `smartweave` CLI tool.

 ### **Configuring The Contract**